samthau/gov1347/Posts/Introduction.md

 distinct drawbacks to using two party vote share, instead of raw vote
 share:

-1. In 1948 and 1964, Alabama refused to put Harry Truman and Lyndon B.
+1. In `1948` and `1964`, Alabama refused to put Harry Truman and Lyndon B.
     Johnson, respectively, on the ballot.
 The electoral votes were not pledged, so I set the Alabama electoral college votes for those years to zero.

 2. Some third party candidates have won small numbers of electoral votes, which will not be accounted for with the two party vote share.
-Strom Thurmond in 1948, and George Wallace in 1968 were the only third party candidates to pick up electoral votes.
-Becuase I am using the two party vote share, I set the electoral college values of the states they won to zero as well.
+Strom Thurmond in `1948`, and George Wallace in `1968` were the only third party candidates to pick up electoral votes.
+Becuase I am using the two party vote share, I set the electoral college values of the states they won to zero because they did not go to major party candidates.

 3. The two party vote share margins may not be the same as the raw vote share margins, leading to discrepencies in actual calculations.